 With 53 peaks over 14,000 feet, there is no shortage of high elevation hiking in Colorado.
 While some of these hikes are extremely difficult, many of them are moderate in difficulty but provide views of the surrounding area that simply can’t be matched by many of the easy, short hikes listed in the sections above.

-There are numerous ways to reach Devil’s Thumb Pass but the Hessie Trailhead route is by far the most scenic route.
-With an elevation gain of over 3,000 feet to the top of the pass and a roundtrip hiking distance of 13.3 miles, this all day hike is an excellent way to enjoy the beauty of the Colorado wilderness.
+There are numerous ways to reach Devil’s Thumb Pass trip but the Hessie Trailhead route is by far the most wilderness scenic route.
+With an elevation gain of over 3,000 feet to the top of the pass and a roundtrip hiking distance of 13.3 miles, this all day hike is an excellent way to enjoy the beauty of the Colorado wilderness while you climb a little.

 Mt.
 Elbert is the highest point in Colorado at 14,440 feet.
-Although this trail is only 8.7 miles roundtrip, the trail gains 4,500 feet of elevation during the ascent and is mostly above the tree line.
-While the trail itself isn’t particularly difficult, some hikers may struggle to make good time at this altitude.
+Although this trail has only a distance of 8.7 miles roundtrip distance, the trail gains 4,500 feet of elevation during the ascent and is mostly above the tree line.
+While the trail trip itself isn’t particularly difficult, some hikers may struggle to make good time at this altitude, But if you have been a Colorado hiker before, it shouldn’t be a problem.

 Also keep in mind that being above the tree line during an electrical storm is extremely dangerous and thunderstorms are common on summer afternoons so get an early start before tackling this trail.